Yedomon/plastomics101/README.md

 Materials and Methods

-Fluorescence In Situ Hybridization Karyoptyping of Sesamum pedaloides
+Fluorescence In Situ Hybridization and Karyoptyping

 To unveil the chromosome number set of S. pedaloides, a triple color FISH karyotyping was performed following [Nguyen et al method] (https://link.springer.com/content/pdf/10.1007/s13580-021-00364-9.pdf).
 Briefly, young and healthy root tips from S. pedaloides seedlings were collected and treated with 2mM of oxine at 12*C* for five hours.
 A Carnoy's solution was employed to fixed the pre-treated root tips at room temperature for two hours.
 The fixed root tips was then stored in 70% ethanol until the somatic chromosome spreads preparation step.
 Probes of Arabidopsis telomeric repeats, 5SrDNA, 45S rDNA were used for the FISH followed by the slide visualization with the Olympus BX53 microscope (Leica Microsystems Inc., Germany).
 The resulting image was processed with CytoVision v 7.2 (Leica Microsystem Inc., Germany) and Adobe Photoshop CS6.
-The same procedure was applied for Sesamum altum (2n = 26) and Sesamum radiatum (2n = 64) for comparative cytogenetic analysis of the three set set of chromosome number.
+The same procedure was applied for Sesamum alatum (2n = 26) and Sesamum radiatum (2n = 64) for comparative cytogenetic analysis of the three set of chromosome number.

 Results